Clark-Whitehead/tinyNN_from_scratch/README.md

 jupyter notebook --notebook-dir ~/
 ```

 #### 4. Jupyter notebook should have automatically opened a browser.
-If not find the link in your terminal that looks like the following, copy and paste it in an internet browser:
+If not find the link in your terminal that looks like the following; copy and paste it in an internet browser:

 <p>http://localhost:8888/?token=d41eeb1fc4932d25a8c6c47f754a958af7e4dc36317ce076</p>